 - Merging existing databases into new databases

 - Identifying user needs in order to create new databases

-Network and computer systems administrators are responsible for an organization’s networks.
-While a computer network engineer designs an organization’s network, a network system administrator is more responsible for the day-to-day operation of those networks and ensuring they’re working as intended.
+Network and computer systems administrators are responsible for the upkeep of an organization’s networks.
+While a computer network architect’s work is typically more focused on designing an organization’s network, a network system administrator is more responsible for the day-to-day operation of those networks and ensuring they’re working as intended.
 Network systems administrators may provide direct user support or supervise computer support specialists.
-This role is often a logical next step in the career ladder for user support specialists, and often their work focuses on larger scale or more complex network issues.
+This role is often a logical next step in the career ladder for user support specialists, and their work typically focuses on a larger scale or more complex network issues.

 - Making upgrades and repairs to networks

 - Adding users to a network